andynines/bugevo/readme.txt

 -From a current directory containing the repository folder, pass the command 'love bugevo' changing the name of the folder as necessary.
--Using BugEvo's .love file (will be added in a future commit)
+-Using BugEvo's .love file (will be added in a future commit) Press the spacebar to begin a new simulation.
+Press Q at any time to quit.